zwbetz-gh/zwbetz/content/blog/cajun-ninjas-pastalaya-recipe/index.md

 ## Directions

-1. Preheat oven to 300 degrees fahrenheit
+1. Preheat oven to 300 °F
-1. Heat cast iron pot over medium heat (or high heat, depending on your stove)
+1. Heat a pot over medium heat (or high heat, depending on your stove)
 1. Chop pork, chicken, and sausage
 1. Chop onion, bell pepper, green onion, and celery, then move to fridge
 1. Season pork well with salt and pepper